-And there is nowhere in the UK better placed to locate what will become a new carbon management industry than North East Scotland.
 Not just because the simple fact of geography puts it closest to the UK’s most suitable carbon storage location – called Acorn, but because much of the key infrastructure needed to transport and store the CO2 is already in place.

-The pipelines that were once used to bring gas ashore can be put to good use again transporting CO2 offshore.
 And just as this approach makes good economic and environmental sense, it makes good sense too to capitalise on the region’s highly skilled workforce.
 Men and women with the technical skills and commitment needed to deliver a whole new industry – just as they did when the first oil came ashore in 1975.

 To start with the programme will capture a relatively small amount of CO2 currently being emitted directly from the terminal and transport that out to the Acorn site for safe and permanent storage over two kilometres below the sea bed.

 The other good reason why Acorn is a game-changer when it comes to keeping carbon out of the atmosphere.

 By converting the natural gas into hydrogen at source you create a clean fuel – the only emission of any significance is water vapour.